dkadiry/pose-aware-monocular-depth-estimator/README.md

 This work is part of my MSc thesis at **Western University**, titled:
 **"Investigating the Influence of Scale Cues and Pose Integration on AI-Based Monocular Depth Estimation for Resource-Constrained Mobile Robots."**

-For citations, please refer to my thesis document (link will be included upon thesis publication).
+For citations, please refer to my [thesis publication](https://ir.lib.uwo.ca/etd/10688).